SteveDoyle2/pyNastran/docs_sphinx/quick_start/Installation.rst

 major bug fix in Python 2.7.8, so buyer beware.

 Regarding the GUI, Python 2.7 with ``vtk==5.10.1`` will give you the best looking GUI.
-The GUI in vtk 6/7 won't let you see element edges.
 The GUI in Python 3 won't save your settings.

 Download pyNastran
 ------------------